Lawrence Springborg: Loss of leadership

 Springborg lost the leadership to Tim Nicholls on 6 May 2016 in a leadership spill, by 22 votes to 19.
 On 3 December 2016, he announced his retirement from politics at the next Queensland state election.

-Months before losing the leadership, there was speculation that Springborg would make a switch to federal politics and therefore resigning the leadership, by seeking preselection for the safe National seat of Maranoa following incumbent and Deputy Speaker Bruce Scott's announcement that he would be retiring at the next election due in 2016 but Springborg ruled this out.
+Months before losing the leadership, there was speculation that Springborg would make a switch to federal politics and therefore resign the leadership by seeking preselection for the safe National seat of Maranoa following incumbent and deputy speaker Bruce Scott's announcement that he would be retiring at the next election due in 2016 but Springborg ruled this out.

 Local politics

-In November 2019, he announced he would be standing as a candidate for Mayor of Goondiwindi Regional Council in the March 2020 election.
+In November 2019, he announced he would be standing as a candidate for mayor of Goondiwindi Regional Council in the March 2020 election.
 He was elected unopposed.